windwalk-bushido/Radio-PublicCoffee/README.md

 * Honing my skills as web developer.
 * Upgrading my portfolio.
-* Beginner front end developers can use project to better understand those technologies mentioned bellow.
+* Beginner front end developers can use project to learn those technologies mentioned bellow.

-* Artist around the world have a chance to expand on free platform & gain fans (linking their personal websites/social media accounts).
-* Fellow internet traveler can listen to awesome music created by producers who produce tracks because: hobby + love for music.
+* Making a platform for my own music.
+Project is not simply for practicing, it is a cool solution for a problem.
 * Business owners will not have excuses anymore for playing awful music at their coffee shops.